nhocki/go-proximity/README.md

 }
 ```

-To make this easier, an interface is provided for Radix:
+To make this easier, an interface is provided for [Radix Pool][pool]:

 ```go
 func WrapRadixClient(radixClient) *Client